UllaMontonen/TicketGuru/README.md

 The application is used on a computer or mobile device, and tickets are scanned with a mobile terminal.

-In addition, a client-side has been created for the project, which is available as a published GitHub Pages: [TicketGuru client](https://kridesav.github.io/TicketGuru_client/).
+In addition, a client-side has been created for this project, which can be found here: [TicketGuru client](https://github.com/kridesav/TicketGuru_client).

 ## System Definition
 Identified user roles in this project: